TomaszKandula/RazorWebApp/README.md

 Test Razor Pages application being an opposite of the [Unsecure WebApp](https://github.com/TomaszKandula/UnsecureWebApp) that has been written for the sole purpose of the article titled [SQL Injection](https://medium.com/&#64;tomasz.kandula/sql-injection-1bde8bb76ebc) being an extension of another article [I said goodbye to Stored Procedures](https://medium.com/swlh/i-said-goodbye-to-stored-procedures-539d56350486).

-The idea behind this Razor Pages application is to build small web application using server-side rendering and plain JavaScript for client-side interactions (it uses classes and components).
+The idea behind this Razor Pages application is to build a small web application using server-side rendering and plain JavaScript for client-side interactions (it uses classes and components).
 It should:

-1. Validate user input: front-end via own code or validate.js (preferable); back-end via model valiation or FluentValidation (preferable).
+1. Validate user input: front-end via own code or validate.js (preferable); back-end via model validation or FluentValidation (preferable).
 1. Use AJAX to perform asynchronous calls to Web API, secured by Anti-Forgery Token.
 1. Provide tests for Razor Pages with Anti-Forgery Token.
 1. Use OR/M (Entity Framework Core) and LINQ instead of ADO.NET with custom SQL strings.